microsoftgraph/msgraph-sdk-powershell/README.md

 ## Troubleshooting Permission Related Errors

 When working with various operations in the Graph, you may encounter an error such as "Insufficient privileges to complete the operation."
 For example, this particular error can occur when using the `New-MgApplication` command if the appropriate permissions are not granted.

 If permission related errors occur and the user you authenticated with in the popup has the appropriate permissions to perform the operation try these steps.

-- You can try running `Disconnect-Graph`, then `Connect-Graph`.
+- You can try running `Disconnect-MgGraph`, then `Connect-MgGraph`.
 Then, run the code that encountered the permission issues to see if it works.
-- You can try running `Connect-Graph -ForceRefresh`.
+- You can try running `Connect-MgGraph -ForceRefresh`.
 This will trigger a refresh of the access token in your cache.
 MSAL will only refresh the access token in your cache if it has expired (usually an hour), or if you explicitly refresh it via `-ForceRefresh`.
 Then, run the code that encountered the permission issues to see if it works.

 ## Issues
 If you find any bugs when using the Microsoft Graph PowerShell modules, please file an issue in our GitHub issues page.